 - Menopausal hormonal therapy: long term use of hormone replacement therapy that contains a combination of two hormones – oestrogen and progesterone – may increase the risk of breast cancer in women aged 50-79.

-- Age of first period and age of menopause- women who are a younger age when their periods start and who are older when menopause begins are at an increased breast cancer risk.
+- Age of first period and age of menopause- women who are younger when their periods start and who are older when menopause begins are at an increased breast cancer risk.
 This is likely related to overall exposure to oestrogen over a woman’s lifetime.

 - Pregnancy: Women who have never given birth are more likely to develop breast cancer after menopause than women who have given birth multiple times.
 In addition, the younger a woman is at her first full-term pregnancy the lower her risk of breast cancer.